DUPIXENT® (dupilumab) is a prescription medicine used:

 - are scheduled to receive any vaccinations.
 You should not receive a “live vaccine” if you are treated with DUPIXENT.

 - are pregnant or plan to become pregnant.
 It is not known whether DUPIXENT will harm your unborn baby.

-- There is a pregnancy exposure registry for women who take DUPIXENT during pregnancy to collect information about the health of you and your baby.
-Your healthcare provider can enroll you or you may enroll yourself.
-To get more information about the registry call 1-877-311-8972 or go to https://mothertobaby.org/ongoing-study/dupixent/.
+- A pregnancy registry for women who take DUPIXENT during pregnancy collects information about the health of you and your baby.
+To enroll or get more information call 1-877-311-8972 or go to https://mothertobaby.org/ongoing-study/dupixent/

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.

 Especially tell your healthcare provider if you are taking oral, topical, or inhaled corticosteroid medicines; have asthma and use an asthma medicine; or have atopic dermatitis or CRSwNP, and also have asthma.
 Do not change or stop your corticosteroid medicine or other asthma medicine without talking to your healthcare provider.
 This may cause other symptoms that were controlled by the corticosteroid medicine or other asthma medicine to come back.

 - Allergic reactions (hypersensitivity), including a severe reaction known as anaphylaxis.
 Stop using DUPIXENT and tell your healthcare provider or get emergency help right away if you get any of the following symptoms: breathing problems, fever, general ill feeling, swollen lymph nodes, swelling of the face, mouth and tongue, hives, itching, fainting, dizziness, feeling lightheaded (low blood pressure), joint pain, or skin rash.

 - Eye problems.
 Tell your healthcare provider if you have any new or worsening eye problems, including eye pain or changes in vision.